Visual Arts Work

 Bev Munro is a Wiradjuri woman living on Bunurong land in the Bass Coast where she is engaged in community activities focussing on the environment, health, and local government.
 Bev’s past experience includes work in social, legal and health related roles in community and public sector organisations.
 Bev holds a Master’s in Public Health, a BSoc Sci and a Dip OHS, and is currently undertaking a PhD in cultural economics focussing on the Indigenous art market and its impact on Indigenous artists in the South-East of Australia.
 Bev’s PhD highlights the importance of creative cultural practice to the ongoing strength and resilience of Aboriginal and Torres Strait Islander culture in the southeast of Australia.

 Sarah Gory is a writer, editor and researcher.
 She works collaboratively with individuals and organisations across the arts sector, with a particular interest in the intersection of creative and critical writing.
 Sarah has worked in leadership positions in the arts sector for the past two decades, most recently as Managing Editor for arts publisher un Projects.
 Sarah's creative and critical writing has been widely published in Australian journals, and she is currently a PhD candidate at the University of Melbourne.
-Sarah is also the co-founder, with Paul Mylecharane, of radical publishing collective Common Room Editions.

 Rafaela Pandolfini is a photographer and artist who also works on curatorial projects.
 Rafaela's photography practice focuses on capturing movement, and since 2009 she has photographed in clubs and dance floors across Gadigal Land/Sydney.
 She continues to photograph dance and performance work for many artists and institutions.
 Rafaela has been organising independent curatorial projects since 2015 and in 2019 founded Suite 7a, a small independent arts organisation interested in alternate exhibition models and ways of organising.
 Rafaela is a Greens Councillor for Randwick, a PhD candidate with the Contemporary Art and Social Transformation (CAST) research group at RMIT University and holds an honorary position as an industry fellow at UTS Design Innovation Research Centre.